cs-chan/FuzzyComputerVision/README.md

 # Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to chlim at acd.tarc.edu.my.

+# License
+BSD-3, see LICENSE file for details.